gezalore/designbench/docs/report.md

 working directory.
 It is safe to delete these, or whole subdirectories of the working directory in order to remove some measurements (maybe because they are too noisy).

+### Examining raw data

+You can use `./designbench rawdata`, which has an interface similar to `./designbench report`, but instead of displaying summary statistics, it shows individual measurements.
+This can be helpful for identifying outliers.